bonitoo-io/influxdb-java/README.md

 #### sort
 Sorts the results by the specified columns.
 Default sort is ascending [[doc](https://github.com/influxdata/platform/tree/master/query#skew)].
 - `cols` - List of columns used to sort.
 Precedence from left to right.
-Default is `"value"` [array of strings].
+Default is `"value"`. [array of strings]
 - `desc` - Sort results descending.
-Default false [bool].
+Default false. [boolean]

 ```java
 Flux flux = Flux